 Typically neck pain only hangs around for a week or so.
 But I've seen neck pain that's lasted months, and unfortunately years.
 I’ve even seen people that have been living with neck pain for over 10+ years!
 And I’ve helped them overcome neck pain and regain control of their life.

 There’s no reason you have to live with pain.

-I am generally able to get people out of neck pain completely in 4 to 6 visits.
-For some people, even one visit is enough!
+I am generally able to get people out of neck pain completely in 8 to 12 visits.

 And they’re not just out of pain but they have an education and understanding that empowers them to keep it from happening again.
 If it does, they know how to get out of it all by themselves.

 Many times I’ve seen neck pain turn into a launching pad for improving yourself -- in all sorts of ways.

 Overcoming neck pain can move you toward training smarter, more consistently, better productivity, and making positive decisions about the future.
 Not just in neck pain, or athletic performance -- but in many areas of life!